 This option is used when activating Dictionary-IV.
-This is only required if VIP or Gateway for Windows is being used.
+This is only required if VIP Gateway for Windows, or Report-IV to PDF is being used.
 The system displays the Dictionary-IV Activation Screen:

 The system displays the Environment SSN and the Dictionary-IV version.
 You enter your module code and activation code.